reiver/go-statisticalaccumulator/README.md

 	statisticalAccumulator.PutString("-12")
 	statisticalAccumulator.PutString("0")

-	// Add some numbers, as string, that aren't integers, but instead have decimal points statisticalAccumulator.PutString("3.14159265358979323846264338327950")
+	// Put some numbers, as string, that aren't integers, but instead have decimal points statisticalAccumulator.PutString("3.14159265358979323846264338327950")
 	statisticalAccumulator.PutString("18725.2200440088")
 	statisticalAccumulator.PutString("-321.0123")

-	// Add some numbers, as string, that aren't integers, but are fractions. statisticalAccumulator.PutString("1/3")
+	// Put some numbers, as string, that aren't integers, but are fractions. statisticalAccumulator.PutString("1/3")
 	statisticalAccumulator.PutString("22/7")
+	statisticalAccumulator.PutString("0/12")
 	statisticalAccumulator.PutString("-7/11")

-	// Add some numbers that are in (an efficient) binary (format as an) int64. statisticalAccumulator.PutInt64(1234567)
+	// Put some numbers that are in (an efficient) binary (format as an) int64. statisticalAccumulator.PutInt64(1234567)
 	statisticalAccumulator.PutInt64(0)
 	statisticalAccumulator.PutInt64(-2)

+	// Put a big.Int
+	bi := new(big.Int)
+	bi.SetString("10000000001")
+	statisticalAccumulator.PutInt(bi)

+	// Put a big.Rat
+	br := new(big.Rat)
+	br.SetString("10000000001/12345")
+	statisticalAccumulator.PutRat(br)

 	n        := statisticalAccumulator.N()